hariharansr2004/Java-Cheat-Sheet/README.md

 <br>

 ## 3. JVM (Java Virtual Machine)
-Java Virtual Machine (JVM) is an implementation of a virtual machine which executes a Java program.
+JVM is a virtual machine that enables the execution of Java bytecodes.
 It performs the following tasks:
 - Loads class files in the **class loader**.
 - Verifies bytecode with the **bytecode verifier**.